kottster/kottster/docs/app-configuration/brendning.md

 ```

 ::: tip
 Make sure your logo image is optimized for web use and works well at different sizes across your application.
+Use PNG with transparency or SVG for best results.
 :::